tylertitsworth/5th-age-srd/Classes/Bard.md

 1. Your bardic skills and magic are now based on your Wisdom rather than Charisma.
 Any time an element of the bard class refers to Charisma, you can replace that element with a reference to Wisdom.
 2. Take two additional skill points; you can use these additional points to raise a wisdom skill up to the usually impossible rating of +6.
 3. Take a single point of relationship with a relationship.
 Add the point to a relationship you already have up to your normal maximum.

-### Songmaster

-When you attempt to maintain a bardic song, if you describe it in a fashion that entertains the GM, or at least a couple of the players, you get a bonus of +1 to +3 to maintain the song.

-This talent is for those that enjoy improvisation.

 ### Spellsinger